 Welcome to the Saturday, August 3 edition of the MLB Best Bets column.
-Here, I’ll strive to identify one MLB bet for tonight I feel has profit potential at DraftKings Sportsbook, FanDuel Sportsbook, 888 Sportsbook, and BetStars Sportsbook.
+Here, I’ll strive to identify one MLB bet for tonight I feel has profit potential at DraftKings Sportsbook, FanDuel Sportsbook, 888 Sportsbook, and FoxBet Sportsbook.

 Depending on the circumstance, I’ll hone in on moneylines, point spreads, or projected totals.
 Sometimes I may even touch on multiple metrics.
 Then, I’ll take you on a fairly deep dive as to why.

 Please note we’ll be referencing only legal, regulated sportsbook betting odds and totals here at PlayPicks.
 A “pick” is a wager that, as of the time of this writing, we feel confident recommending.
 A “lean” is a wager we favor over the other side.
 This play could end up on our card with the release of additional information.

 Boston Red Sox (59-52) vs. New York Yankees (69-39), 7:05pm EDT

 - DraftKings Sportsbook Total Runs Odds: Over 11.5 (+102)/Under 11.5 (-122)

 - FanDuel Sportsbook Total Runs Odds: Over 11 (-115)/ Under 11 (-106)

 - 888 Sportsbook Total Runs Odds: Over 11.5 (+102)/ Under 11.5 (-122)